The 11 Safest Sunscreens, According to Dermatologists

 For those who want to err on the side of caution, though, there are mineral sunscreens made with zinc oxide and/or titanium dioxide.
 These sunscreens aren't absorbed — they sit on top of the skin to provide a physical barrier against the sun's UV rays.
 And the FDA says these ingredients are GRASE (aka Generally Recognized as Safe and Effective).

-Along with checking the active ingredient, review the rest of the ingredient list, too.
-If you're allergic to something, avoid it — and, if your skin is sensitive, you'll want to avoid fragrances and dyes.
+Along with checking the active ingredients, review the rest of the ingredient list, too.
+If you're allergic to something, avoid it, and, if your skin is sensitive, you'll want to steer clear of fragrances and dyes.

 2. Type